modularml/max/examples/graph-api/pipelines/llama2/README.md

 end to end in [the Mojo language](https://docs.modular.com/mojo/) using the [MAX Graph API](https://docs.modular.com/max/graph).

-The MAX Graph API provides an accessible Mojo interface to the contruction of flexible accelerated compute graphs, which are then optimized by the MAX Engine's advanced graph compiler.
+The MAX Graph API provides an accessible Mojo interface to the construction of flexible accelerated compute graphs, which are then optimized by the MAX Engine's advanced graph compiler.
 This pipeline showcases how a large language model can be fully defined using Mojo and MAX Graphs and then compiled for